Reviews You Can Rely On

 Common Important Features

 Touchscreen compatibility is likely one of the most sought-after features in this modern day and age.
 A thin, transparent layer of conductive material covers capacitive touchscreens like your smartphone.
 When you touch them with your bare finger, you interrupt the current, and the device recognizes this as touch.
-For gloves to work on these surfaces, they must also include a conductive material.
+To work on these surfaces, gloves must also include a conductive material.
 This often comes in the form of a thread pattern or patch of fabric on several of the fingertips.

 Credit: Clark Tate